This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 To mark his birthday, processions carrying his portrait parade in the streets, particularly in Seer Govardhanpur, which is a focal point for the celebrations.

 Lakhs of people converge at Shri Guru Ravidas Janam Asthan Mandir, Seer Goverdhanpur in Varanasi to celebrate his anniversary.
-Sikh scriptures are recited, and prayers take place in the temples devoted to Guru Ravidas.
+Sikh scriptures or the “Amritbani”, which is the holy book of Guru Ravidas, are recited, and prayers take place in the temples devoted to Guru Ravidas.
 Devotees take a dip in the holy rivers to perform rites.